sybrew/the-seo-framework/readme.txt

 			* `the_seo_framework_term_meta_defaults` is now also used on the front-end.
 			* `the_seo_framework_custom_field_description` now passes a 'taxonomy' index in the second parameter.
 			* `the_seo_framework_fetched_description_excerpt` no longer passes a third and fourth parameter.
+			* `the_seo_framework_supported_post_type`, the first parameter is always a boolean, and no longer the accepted post type string.
+				* Use the second parameter to get the evaluated post type, instead.
 		* **Removed:**
 			* `the_seo_framework_update_options_at_update`
 			* `the_seo_framework_canonical_force_scheme` (was deprecated since 2.8.0).
 Use `the_seo_framework_preferred_url_scheme` instead.